-Captive: A captive agency can contractually sell products from one specific carrier and can only offer those products to their potential customers.
+Captive: A captive agency can contractually sell products from one specific carrier and only offer those products to potential customers.
 By only having an offering from one company, they may not be aware of a more suitable plan for your unique situation.
 This could lead to overpaying or being denied altogether.

 Independent: An independent agency represents products from several life insurance companies, allowing them to shop multiple plans on behalf of their customers.
 They are not chained to just one carrier.
 This is of tremendous benefit to the consumer and will save you time and money.

 Willamette Life is an independent agency that specializes in burial insurance.
 We can help you find the best coverage for the lowest price, even with severe health concerns.

 Final expense insurance is all we do, which allows us to put our energy and resources into being experts in this field.
 We represent several carriers to allow us the best opportunity to find you the coverage you want and need.